tajpouria/algorithms-and-data-structures-cheat-sheet/README.md

 -   Divide and Conquer
 -   Recursion

 These patterns involve creating and manipulating data structures and algorithms to solve problems more efficiently and effectively.
-They are often used in interviews and technical assessments as a way to test a candidate's problem solving skills.
+They are often used in interviews and technical assessments as a way to test a candidate's problem-solving skills.

 ### Frequency Counter

-Frequency counter is a technique used in algorithm design to count the frequency of elements in a data structure.
+The frequency counter is a technique used in algorithm design to count the frequency of elements in a data structure.
 It is often used to optimize the performance of an algorithm by avoiding the use of costly operations such as searching or sorting.

 To implement a frequency counter, you can create an object or map to store the frequencies of the elements in the data structure.
 You can then iterate through the data structure and increment the count for each element in the object or map.